rachelli23/cse15l-lab-reports/Week-2-Lab-Report.md

-# Week 2 Lab Report
+# Week 2 Lab Report by Rachelle Kanounji

 ### Installing VScode
 Before you start anything, you must download Visual Studios on your computer.